zinic/crawl/aspects.md

 ### Keen Senses

-When a stealthed target character passes within 1 map cell of the character, as an opportunistic action, the character may make a perception check to oppose the target's stealth.
+When a target character passes or appears within melee range of the character, as an opportunistic action, the character may make a perception check to oppose the target's stealth.
+If the target has no active stealth then the perception check has a failure chance of 8.

 Aspect Point Cost: **5 AP**
 <br />Capstone Cost: **10 AP**